 Now, imagine the same situation but this time a man wearing a suit, with nice shoes, freshly shaved, good manners asks you the same thing.
 What would you say?
-Hmm, I am sure you will think about it and even consider giving this well-shaped-model-looking-guy 10 of your precious dollars.
+Hmm, I am sure you will think about it twice and probably even consider giving this well-shaped-model-looking-guy 10 of your precious dollars.

 So, what’s the point of all of this?

-What I want to mention here is that we’re more willing to trust someone who represents credibility.
+Simple.
+We’re more willing to trust someone who represents credibility.
 Society established, long time ago, the trustworthy foundations.
-The profile of such people includes: manners, natural beauty, intonation, body language, rank, clothing, famousness.
+The profile of such people includes the following: manners, natural beauty, intonation, body language, rank, clothing, famousness.

 Often we buy things just because our favorite athlete is recommending them.
 Same applies when we visit the doctor.
 We believe his judgment – a stranger in a white coat – more than what our mothers tell us.

 Teach your kids self-esteem: A lot can be said in defense of ego and self-esteem – both good and bad things.
 But being confident will not only help you speak loud and clear in front of other people, but it will also make you a better person in general.
-A person who will avoid doing cruel or stupid things.
 If you have a high opinion of yourself, you’ll be more likely to resist the temptation of cheating on an exam or on your wife, because such behavior is not in correlation with your understanding of the world.
 If you’re confident in yourself, you won’t expose yourself to situations that might hurt your reputation because you’ll have a lot to lose.

 Be an expert: Our opinions are influenced by individuals who are experts in a specific field.
 Position yourself as such type of guy/girl, if you want to grow your audience.
 Even if we have not perfected our craft yet, others don’t know that.
 Become more “likable” for the people you want to influence.
 We tend to listen more to the people we like.